KS3 & KS4

 - Using standard English when the context and audience require it.

-- Working effectively in groups of different size and taking on required roles.
+- Working effectively in groups of different sizes and taking on required roles.

 - Listening to and building on the contributions of others, asking questions to clarify and inform, and challenging courteously when necessary.